Friday, January 28, 2022

 While Baldur’s Gate 2 goes to good lengths to create an in-depth and touching romance for all 4 of the love interests of its protagonist, the Bhaalspawn, Viconia’s love story is the one that’s truly touching and compelling, one that really gives her great character development in the process.
 It’s basically a tale of love’s redeeming power, with Viconia’s growing respect and affection for the main character creating an internal struggle within her as her harsh and evil philosophies wage war with the ever-growing emotional connection she has with the Bhaalspawn.
 She at first shrinks back in fear and revulsion from her growing feelings, trying to force them and the protagonist away from her with her typical venom and finding that she can't destroy her emotions so easily.
 It's good stuff, and when the romance picks up again during the Throne of Bhaal expansion campaign, it only gets better.
 With acceptance of her love for the protagonist comes the opportunity for Viconia to better explore her own conflicting inner nature, all culminating in the protagonist helping Viconia to change herself for the better, to change her philosophy of life from Evil to Neutral.
 It’s a massive personal achievement for her and, if my limited knowledge of Dungeons and Dragons is correct, a significant achievement by the rules of the universe itself.
 All in all, it’s a very touching and quite impressive love story, both penetratingly romantic and inspiring in its portrayal of love’s ability to improve those it touches.

 Another strange couple to make it onto the list, for a couple reasons.
-The first is that in SMTP3, there are several girls for the main character, Minato, to get together with, and his relationship with Aigis isn't technically acknowledged as one of these romances.
-The second is that Minato is a silent protagonist, who are not exactly known for their stirring speeches of undying love...or anything else.
+The first is that in SMTP3, there are several girls for the main character, Makoto, to get together with, and likewise several boys for the other potential main character, Kotone, to date, and neither Makoto's nor Kotone's relationship with Aigis is technically acknowledged as one of these romances.
+The second is that Makoto and Kotone are a silent protagonist--at least, in their own game; they DO speak and reveal personality traits in the SMTPQ spinoffs.
+And silent protagonists are not exactly known for their stirring speeches on undying love...or any other subject.
 And the third, of course, is that Aigis is a battle robot, which, despite what Xenosaga players may fervently wish, is just not an ideal mate for a living being.

 But this relationship really is very touching, far more so than the other, "real" romances of the game (although I did like Mitsuru's, I'll admit).
-Aigis, who is a fantastic character as a whole, seeks to make sense of her existence and come to understand and embrace her limited humanity, and Minato helps her in her search for herself.
-She's already absolutely devoted to him, and from that devotion and the time she spends finding herself with his aid, you can see her love for him grow in proportion to her self-discovery.
-In a sense, her identity as a human being instead of just a machine is directly linked to her immense love for him, and as she comes to be more and more an individual who can feel, so too does she become more and more an individual who can love.
-Of all the final romantic Social Link scenes that you see in the game, in which the girl involved invites Minato to her room, gives him a gift, tells her how much he's changed her life for the better, makes her love for him known as best she can, and then spends a long while alone with him (this last part is where you're left free to interpret, although I admit by now that it's most likely meant to imply love-making), it's Aigis’s which is the most spiritually touching.
-She does the same as the other girls, and reaffirms her love for him (which she confesses earlier, and earliest of all the other romantic interests), and then has him take out her main memory chip doohickey, the tiny piece of her circuitry that makes her who she is.
-In this way, by leaving his fingerprints on this piece of her, she's asking him to forever leave a mark of himself on her very soul.
+Aigis, who is a fantastic character as a whole, seeks to make sense of her existence and come to understand and embrace her limited humanity, and Makoto or Kotone helps her in her search for herself.
+She's already absolutely devoted to him or her, and from that devotion and the time she spends finding herself with his/her aid, you can see her love for him/her grow in proportion to her self-discovery.
+In a sense, her identity as a human being instead of just a machine is directly linked to her immense love for Makoto or Kotone, and as she comes to be more and more an individual who can feel, so too does she become more and more an individual who can love.
+Of all the final romantic Social Link scenes that you see in the game, in which the love interest involved invites Makoto or Kotone to their room, gives him or her a gift, speaks of how much he/she's changed their life for the better, makes their love for Makoto/Kotone known as best they can, and then spends a long while alone with him/her (this last part is where you're left free to interpret, although let's be real, it's pretty definitely meant to imply love-making), it's Aigis’s which is the most spiritually touching.
+She does the same as the other girls or guys, and reaffirms her love for Makoto or Kotone (which she confesses earlier, and earliest of all the other romantic interests), and then has him/her take out her main memory chip doohickey, the tiny piece of her circuitry that makes her who she is.
+In this way, by leaving his or her fingerprints on this piece of her, Aigis is asking the one she loves to forever leave a mark of him- or herself on her very soul.

-I admit that Minato's side of things in this romance isn't especially noteworthy (although done well, considering the no-talking limitations and the fact that he seems like a pretty mellow guy to begin with), but Aigis is so convincing in her affections for him, and her character development, which I mentioned is closely tied for her love for Minato, is so great, that it makes this whole thing one of the most beautiful love stories I've seen in the genre.
+I admit that the protagonist's side of things in this romance isn't especially noteworthy (although done well, considering the no-talking limitations and the fact that Makoto and Kotone seem like pretty mellow folks to begin with (at least in SMTP3; Q2 reveals that Kotone's actually pretty chipper)).
+But Aigis is so convincing in her affections for Makoto and Kotone, and her character development, which I mentioned is closely tied to this love, is so great, that it makes this whole thing one of the most beautiful love stories I've seen in the genre.

 3. Tidus and Yuna (Final Fantasy 10)